 7. Learn to trust yourself

 When you’re working on how to trust again after being cheated on, you’re also talking about building your own confidence and self-esteem.
-Let’s face it, a betrayal from an intimate partner means that any trust you had in yourself has taken a serious beating.
+Let’s face it, betrayal in a relationship from an intimate partner means that any trust you had in yourself has taken a serious beating.
 And you can’t rebuild anything if you’re the one in pieces.

 If you’ve made the choice of rebuilding trust with the same person who betrayed you, you’ve got to learn to trust yourself first.
 Trust the choice that you’ve made to give this relationship another chance.
 Trust that whatever new obstacles come up as you rebuild your relationship, you will work them out.
 Most of all, trust that whatever steps you’re taking – whether it’s taking time for yourself or giving yourself space – are the right ones.